LuigiSigillo/NextRoom/first_presentation/Evaluation/Evaluation.md

    methods to reveal how user feels about your design.

  #### How to evaluate user experience?

- There is alot methods to evulute user experince Also techniques that help to collect experiential data such as •questionnaires
+ There is alot methods to evulute user experince Also techniques that help to collect experiential data such as

+    •questionnaires
     •measuring in the lab
     •self-reporting during visiting
     •observing
+    •etc